thearchitector/datagraph/README.md

 # the Datagraph Redis client, Executor, or other configuration options.
 # this can be done anywhere in your application, either in the import scope
 # or within some entrypoint, but MUST be defined in every service that provides
-# an implementation for a Task.
+# an implementation for a Processor.
 #
 # nothing _strictly_ requires the executor to match across all services, but properly handling
 # that behavior is undefined / unsupported.